Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Parameter Setting and Performance Analysis

 \subsection{Computational complexity}

-The computational cost of both methods is dominated by the projection onto the rank-$K$ set, which is implemented via truncated SVD.
-By comparison, the gradient step and the Hankelization/inverse Hankelization operations (anti-diagonal averaging) require only matrix-vector and blockwise averaging operations and thus incur lower-order complexity (approximately $\mathcal O(T_s N^2)$ per iteration), which is typically smaller than the SVD cost for moderate-to-large $N$.
+The dominant cost of both algorithms is the truncated SVD implementing the rank-$K$ projection.
+The gradient step and Hankelization operations require only matrix-vector products and block-wise averaging, incurring $\mathcal{O}(T_\text{s} N^2)$ per iteration, which is lower than the SVD cost for moderate-to-large $N$.